andrewffff/utf8fuzz/README.md

 ### Included

+Added in 2019:
+*

-These are working validators:
+These are working validators from 2013:

 * *vector* is my AfUtf8 UTF-8 validator, implemented using SSE4.1 intrinsics.
 * *verbose* is a particularly inefficient UTF-8 validator used to test the core ideas in, and sharing code with, the *vector* validator.
 * *stangvik* is the UTF-8 validator from Einar Otto Stangvik's [ws](https://github.com/einaros/ws) WebSocket implementation.
 * *postgresql* is the UTF-8 validator from the [PostgreSQL]("http://www.postgresql.org/") database, tweaked to accept inline zero bytes (which are legal UTF-8, but not in string values in PostgreSQL).

-These are working converters, meaning that we use them to convert from UTF-8 to another encoding and see if an error is raised.
+These are working converters from 2013, meaning that we use them to convert from UTF-8 to another encoding and see if an error is raised.
 It's not really fair to compare them to a validator, performance-wise, because they are doing more work!

 * *u8u16* is Prof. Rob Cameron's [vectorised UTF-8 to UTF-16 converter](http://u8u16.costar.sfu.ca/).

-These are broken converters, and disabled by default (specifically, they accept things legal in [UTF-8 variants](http://en.wikipedia.org/wiki/UTF-8#Derivatives) which are not, strictly speaking, valid UTF-8):
+These converters are not strict UTF-8 validators, and disabled by default.
+They accept things legal only in [UTF-8 variants](http://en.wikipedia.org/wiki/UTF-8#Derivatives).

 * *iconv* is the GNU iconv library as provided by the native operating system.
 * *mbstowcs* is the C library mb* converter functions as provided by the native operating system.
 (Mac OS X's are basically pulled straight from FreeBSD).